 (c) The excess amount received, if any, over & above memoranda dues is credited proportionately to the respective heads of Income Interest on Loans and Advances say Income Interest on CC/ Term Loan, etc.

-In case, the excess amount is to be returned subsequently due to, e.g., DRT/Court orders or any other eventuality, the same head is debited to refund the excess amount recovered.
+In case, the excess amount is to be returned subsequently due to, e.g., DRT/ Court orders or any other eventuality, the same head is debited to refund the excess amount recovered.

 For restructured/rescheduled advances, provisions are made in accordance with guidelines issued by RBI from time to time.
-Provision for diminution in fair value of restructured advances is measured at net present value terms as per RBI guidelines for accounts where total dues to the bank are Rupees One Crore and above.
+Provision for diminution in fair value of restructured advances is measured at net present value terms as per RBI guidelines for accounts where total dues to the bank are Rupees One Crores and above.
 For other accounts, the provision for diminution in fair value is computed notionally at 5% of total exposure to the bank as per RBI guidelines.

 5.7 Provision for Country Exposure: